 Did you know that the health benefits of coffee include lowering your risk of disease?
 The body of scientific evidence in favor of coffee reducing the risk of many medical conditions is rapidly growing.
 Researchers now believe that coffee lowers the risk of type II diabetes, Parkinson’s disease, cardiovascular disease, and cancer in the liver and uterus.

 The findings not only show a reduced risk of developing those diseases, they also indicate that coffee drinkers were less likely to die from heart disease, respiratory disease, stroke, injuries and accidents, diabetes, and infections.
 Specifically, people who drink three or four cups a day may be 19% less likely to die from cardiovascular disease.

 In the largest study of its kind, NIH and AARP followed 400,000 men and women ages 50 to 71 for more than 10 years.
 The study found that those who regularly drank coffee — either decaf or regular — had a lower risk of overall death than did nondrinkers.

 Even more powerful is the number of anti-coffee studies that have been discredited in recent years.
 The studies that were once cited as reasons that no one should drink coffee have now been proven untrustworthy.

+If you don't currently consume coffee, there is no recommendation to drink it anyway.
 Could your doctor one day prescribe coffee along with your fish oil and probiotics?
 According to the latest research, it’s possible.

 You know that coffee can make you more alert while improving your concentration and physical energy.
 That is more than enough to convince millions of people to enjoy at least one cup of coffee daily; but, the mental benefits of coffee consumption actually go much deeper.